iOS · Spring 2026 · invitation only

 Inside the app

-Your usual audiobook UI, with one new layer: a coral dot on the timeline every time a friend left you a thought.
+Your usual audiobook UI, with one new layer: a colorful dot on the timeline every time a friend or someone you're following left you a thought.
 Tap, listen, react.

 4:42